aroberts2603/EnemyWaveGame/README.md

 Left Click: Shoot
 1, 2, 3: Switch between weapons that you've purchased

+The goal is to clear all enemies before they reach you
+Shoot the enemies to gain money and clear waves to purchase new guns

 # What I Learned

 - Basic Programming Structure (classes, functions, variables, etc.)